-- Shared room comes equipped with two junior loft twin beds with 80" mattresses, two desks, two desk chairs, and two chest of drawers.
+- The shared room comes equipped with two junior loft twin beds with 80" mattresses, two desks, two desk chairs, and two chests of drawers.
 When the beds are adjusted to their highest level, there is extra storage under the bed.

-- Each resident has a separate closet space and a storage space that is shared.
+- Each resident has a separate closet space and storage space that is shared.

 - One micro-fridge is included in each room.

-- Walls are a neutral tone and are cement brick.
+- The walls are a neutral tone and are cement brick.
 Nails cannot be driven into these walls.
 Tension rods should be used for window treatments.
-Students must check with the hall staff for instructions on how to hang items in the room before anything is hung.
+Students must check with the hall staff for instructions on hanging items in the room before anything is hung.